I'm such an arsehole

 1 August 2014

 Writing for BBC News Magazine, Jon Kelly explains how wearing sunglasses indoors is the height of uncool.
-I cannot say I disagree in the slightest.
+I cannot say I disagree with his contention in the slightest.
 People who wear sunglasses indoors look like pillocks.

 (more…)